capstone2408-team4/session-replay-project/README.md

    **Follow the .env.example as your guide.
 All listed variables are required.
 Remember to use strong passwords & secrets!**

-   - For a development configuration where the frontend will be spun up in its own container, set your `NODE_ENV` to `development`.
+   - For a development configuration where the frontend will be spun up in its own container, set the variable `NODE_ENV` to `development`.
    - For a production configuration where the frontend will be served out of the backend Express server, set your `NODE_ENV` to `production`.

-4. **Start Services**
+4. **Start Services CLI Commands**

    - Development:
       ```bash